 2. Freeze the credit cards

 Yes, you hear me, and I mean all of them.
-If your credit cards are in your purse or with you, you will be tempted to use it, putting you in debt.
+If your credit cards are in your purse or with you, you will be tempted to use them, putting you in debt.

 Can you remember how much you spend on your credit cards?
 Do you?